timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 81-CIVILIAN EMPLOYEES/CHAPTER 81-CIVILIAN EMPLOYEES.md

   * (2) Voluntary services to be provided for a museum or a natural resources program.

-  * (3) Voluntary services to be provided for programs providing services to members of the armed forces and the families of such members, including the following programs:
+  * (3) Voluntary services to be provided for programs providing services to members of the uniformed services and the families of such members, including the following programs:

     * (A) Family support programs.